Austin Catholic Preparatory School: Tennis Championships

 The Friars won the state of Michigan boys tennis championship in 1966 and 1974 in Class A, and in 1976 in Class B.

 Football

 Austin did not have its own football stadium but played home games at the capacious and well-kept field of nearby Grosse Pointe South High School.
-Fielding football teams between 1954–1977 (with the exception of 1965), Austin's all-time record was 66–105–6.
+Fielding football teams between 1954 and 1977 (with the exception of 1965), Austin's all-time record was 66–105–6.
 Austin was barred from fielding any level of football for the 1965 season, after a number of players and coaches were caught in an illegal pre-season practice in Sarnia, Ontario, in violation of Catholic High School League rules.
 The head coach was dismissed, and a lawsuit brought by a number of parents to save the season was unsuccessful.
 Austin's varsity football team enjoyed an 8–1 record in 1976, its best year.

 Basketball

 Austin's basketball program was highly successful, resulting in eight league championships, and a statewide Class-A championship in 1958.
 Led by Dave DeBusschere, later a professional basketball player, Austin's 1958 record was 10–0.
 DeBusschere may have started the "White Shirted Legion" at Austin: the tradition of wearing white shirts to the school's games, so as to make fans more visible.
 From 1955 to 1978 Austin's all-time basketball record was 146–76.